port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/feature-management/launchdarkly.md

 An `Environment` within a LaunchDarkly project is a logical separation of feature flag states and configurations, typically corresponding to stages in your development lifecycle.

+A `Flag Status` lets you know when a flag is active or inactive.

 ### Common use cases